Are you thinking of doing a Florence to Venice day trip?

 You can also rent a car and drive from Florence to Venice.
 It will take less than 3 hours, depending on the traffic situation, to reach Venice.

-I suggest getting a car with a sat nav or use the GPS from your phone in order to check what’s the traffic situation, motorways and speed detectors.
+I suggest that you hire a car with a sat nav or use the GPS from your phone in order to check what’s the traffic situation, motorways and speed detectors.

 There are 4 motorways to take: the A1, the A13, the A14 and the last bit is A4 motorways also called Autostrada Serenissima.

-You’ll be driving on the A14 and A4 motorways for just a short section.
-There are going to be tolls to pay and you can check you much it can be on this Autostrade website.
+You’ll drive on the A14 and A4 motorways for a short section.
+There are going to be tolls to pay and you can check you much it can be on the Autostrade website.

 Once in Venice, the only place where you can park is the Tronchetto car park.
 You can easily follow the signs at the end of the Liberty Bridge that you’ll cross before getting to Venice, or put the car parking space name on the GPS.